Ghost Effect from Boltzmann Theory: Methodology

-We design an $\e$ cutoff of the standard boundary-layer Milne solution to achieve this goal.
+We design an $\e$-cutoff of the standard boundary-layer Milne solution to achieve this goal.
 Such a cutoff leads to a non-local commutator of $K$ as in \eqref{mm 00}, which needs to be carefully controlled (see Lemma \ref{ss3-estimate}).
-Moreover, since it is extremely difficult to go beyond the first order boundary layer approximation in general domains, the presence of boundary layer dictates $\al=1$ in \eqref{aa 08}.
-This can be relaxed for the flat case, for which higher-order boundary layers can be constructed without any regularity obstruction.\\
+Moreover, since it is extremely difficult to go beyond the first order boundary layer approximation in general domains, the presence of boundary layer dictates $\e\mh\re$ in \eqref{aa 08}.